bounswe/bounswe2022group5/deliverables/CMPE451_Milestone_2/M2_Report_Group5.md

  * ### A Summary of work performed by each team member
  * ### Status of the deliverables of Milestone 1
  * ### Progress according to requirements

+	 #### Mobile Application:

+	In the first milestone, we had completed the requirements for [Sign-up](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1111-sign-up), [Sign-in & Sign-out](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1112-sign-in--sign-out), and started to the implementation of [Profile Pages](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1113-profile-pages), [Article](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1123-articles) and [Forum](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1113-profile-pages) pages.

+	In the second milestone, we increased the speed and countinue of the implementation what is missed on Milestone 1.

+	In the [Profile Pages](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1113-profile-pages), all the requirements are implemented and it is completed.
+Users can now see their full activity history on their profile page.
+Doctors can also share the hospital that they are worked in their profile.

+	In the [Forum](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1113-profile-pages), most of the necessary requirements are implemented.
+All users can now see all the shared posts and scroll over them.
+They are also able to create and view, make upvote/downvote single post.
+They can add related tags and categories to their posts while creating.
+Also, commenting system for a post is also implemented to our application.
+Users can make upvote/downvote to a post.
+Users only cannot delete posts or comments that they are created.

+	In the [Article](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1123-articles) requirements, most of the necessary requirements are implemented.
+All users can now see all the posts shared articles and scroll over them.
+They are also able to view, and make upvote/downvote single post.
+Only doctors can create articles.
+They can add related tags and categories to their articles while creating.
+Doctors cannot delete articles that they created.

+	We also implemented some requirements of the [Setting](https://github.com/bounswe/bounswe2022group5/wiki/Requirements#1114-settings).
+Members can change their username, and the doctors can change their hospital name while editing personal information.
+Yet, users cannot change avatars/photos, passwords, or cannot delete their accounts.

+	The other requirements in the [requirements page](https://github.com/bounswe/bounswe2022group5/wiki/Requirements) are not implemented yet.
+We are eager to upgrade our application in the final milestone by adding them.

  * ### API endpoints
     * [API Documentation](https://github.com/bounswe/bounswe2022group5/wiki/API-Documentation-V2)
     * You can join to our Postman environment and test the API via [API Link](https://app.getpostman.com/join-team?invite_code=7991ed0e63cb8b3b7e11194b04db29c6&target_code=2dcbf93ffb33824ab01de50e656b4a79)